innocentiv/docker-frontend-tools/README.md

 and use it like this: `drft gulp build` or `drft sass ...`

+## But my project needs sass 3.2 and gulp 0.3!

+Edit the Dockerfile, change the version-numbers on top, and then rebuild the image using:

+`docker build --no-cache -t docker-frontend-tools-legacy-sass-grunt .`

+See what I did here?
+I changed the tag on the image (the `-t` part), so I can have different images with different versions (and use them how I want).
+You only have to specify the correct image name in the `docker run` command and everything should work fine.

 ## Known issues / bugs

 For now, using the executables from this docker-image to build your sources